trsh/MMBVE-API-design-documentation/README.md

 Transform group by given position and rotation.

 - `group` voxel group accessor
-- `position` desired position for voxel/group
+- `position` desired position for group
-- `rotation` desired rotation for voxel/group
+- `rotation` desired rotation for group in euler angles

 ### Updating